elenalind/randomstuff/article.md

 We will now look into a support ticket where a customer says they rebooted one out of three OpenStack controllers and lost access to it.
-In this case, the OpenStack services are running inside three different VMs and thus, we have three virtual OpenStack controllers.
+In this case, the OpenStack services are running inside three different VMs, and thus, we have three virtual OpenStack controllers.

 We should avoid asking questions like "What did you do, what did you change?" which renders an interlocutor to defense mode.
 Such